Health and Safety

 a) Transport and industrial buildings, e.g. rail, road, sea and air travel buildings, car parking buildings and factories

-b) Administrative and commercial buildings, e.g. courts, offices, banks, post offices, shops, department stores and shopping centres, and public service buildings, including police stations
+b) Administrative and commercial buildings, e.g. courts, offices, banks, post offices, shops, department stores and shopping text-center font-weight-600s, and public service buildings, including police stations

-c) Health and welfare buildings, e.g. hospitals, health centres, surgeries and residential homes
+c) Health and welfare buildings, e.g. hospitals, health text-center font-weight-600s, surgeries and residential homes

 d) Refreshment, entertainment and recreation buildings, e.g. cafés, restaurants, public houses concert halls, theatres, cinemas, conference buildings, community buildings, swimming pools and sports buildings